nick3499/md2html_nick3499/README.md

 ### Virtual Environment

 A Python virtual environment was originally used to develop this app.
-Basically, to make the `markdown` available.
+Basically, to make the `markdown` module available.

 ```
 Markdown==3.3.3